 In addition, Kirsty is handling some historic sexual abuse cases dating back to the 1960s and 1970s.

 Kirsty is enthusiastic about her work at Thompsons because it gives her the opportunity of fighting for justice for trade union members.
 Kirsty is proud of the firm’s national reputation for sticking up for the vulnerable.

-In her spare time, Kirsty enjoys spending time with her baby boy, although she hopes to be able to resume playing her favourite game of netball.
+In her spare time, Kirsty enjoys spending time with her young family, although she hopes to be able to resume playing her favourite game of netball.

 Kirsty is a member of the Law Society.